loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 System-level programming is the act of developing software that interacts directly with a computer's hardware, or providing foundational services to other software.
-As per Wikipedia @wiki:Systems_programming we define system-level programming as:\
+The definition on Wikipedia @wiki:Systems_programming is the following:\
 #grid(
   columns: (10pt, 1fr),
   rect(height: 100pt, fill: pattern(size: (12pt, 10pt), [